-Set forth below is the business experience of, and certain other information regarding, the director nominees and the other current directors of the Company.
-The directors' ages are as of May 1, 2021.
+Set forth below is the business experience of, and certain other information regarding, the director nominees and the other continuing directors of the Company.
+The directors' ages are as of April 18, 2022.

-Directors and Director Nominee Position and Offices Director Since Age John T. Collins (1) Non-Executive Chairman and Class II Director 2018 73 Dalton Boutté, Jr. (2) Class III Director 2020 66 Gunnar Eliassen Class I Director 2020 35 Richard G. Hamermesh (1) Class I Director 2018 73 Thomas P. McCaffrey Class III Director 2020 66 Corbin J. Robertson, Jr Class III Director 2020 73 Dag Skindlo Class II Director 2020 52 Stephen M. Ward, Jr. (3) Class II Director 2018 66 John T. Whates, Esq Class I Director 2018 73
+Directors and Director Nominee Position and Offices Director Since Age Richard G. Hamermesh (1)(2) Non-Executive Chairman and Class I Director 2018 74 John T. Collins Class II Director 2018 75 Gunnar Eliassen Class I Director 2020 36 Thomas P. McCaffrey Class III Director 2018 68 Corbin J. Robertson, Jr. Class III Director 2020 74 Dag Skindlo (1) Class II Director 2020 54 John T. Whates, Esq.
+Class I Director 2018 74

-- (1) Effective as of the Annual Meeting, Mr. Hamermesh will assume the role of non-executive Chairman. - (2) Mr. Boutté's term will expire at the Annual Meeting. - (3) Mr. Ward has submitted his resignation effective as of the Annual Meeting.
+(1) Effective as of the Annual Meeting, Mr. Skindlo will rotate into the non-executive Chairman position.

+(2) Mr. Hamermesh's term will expire at the Annual Meeting.

 John T. Collins.
-John T. Collins has served as non-executive Chairman of the Board since May 2020, and has been a Director since September 2018.
+John T. Collins has been a Director since September 2018.
+He served as non-executive Chairman of the Board from May 2020 to June 2021.
 He served on the board of directors of KLX Inc. from December 2014 until its sale to The Boeing Company in October 2018.
 From 1986 to 1992, Mr. Collins served as the President and Chief Executive Officer of Quebecor Printing (USA) Inc., which was formed in 1986 by a merger with Semline Inc., where he had served in various positions since 1968, including since 1973 as President.
 During his term, Mr. Collins guided Quebecor Printing (USA) Inc. through several large acquisitions and situated the company to become one of the leaders in the industry.
 From 1992 to 2017, Mr. Collins was the Chairman and Chief Executive Officer of The Collins Group, Inc., a manager of a private securities portfolio and minority interest holder in several privately held companies.
 Mr. Collins currently serves on the board of directors for Federated Funds, Inc., and has done so since 2011, and he has also served on the board of directors for several public companies, including Bank of America Corp. and FleetBoston Financial.
 In addition, Mr. Collins has served as Chairman of the Board of Trustees of his alma mater, Bentley University.
 Our Board benefits from Mr. Collins's many years of experience in the management, acquisition and development of several companies.